Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 Being a small variety of Bromeliads, it blooms an exotic pink-flowering bract which is the main attraction of this plant.

-The flowers are pansy-shaped, reach 20 cm in height and have a cinnamon fragrance in the morning.
+The flowers with three petals are pansy-shaped, reach 20 cm in height and have a cinnamon fragrance in the morning.

-Tillandsia cyanea Linden ex K.Koch bears pansy-shaped flower with three-petalled purple, in a tone colour between pink-violet to dark-blue and each purple-blue flower lasts 1-3 days, and the plant continue to bloom for 1-3 months.
+The flower is purple, in tone color between pink-violet to dark blue, and each flower lasts 1-3 days, and the plant continues to bloom for 1-3 months.

 12. Queens Tears Bromeliad